ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.loxone/README.md

 -   `close` (wo) closes all gates
 -   `stop` (wo) stops all gate motors

+### Hourcounter

+Provided by

+-   `total` (ro) total number of seconds the counter has been active so far
+-   `remaining` (ro) how many seconds left until the next maintenance is required
+-   `lastActivation` (ro) the timestamp when the counter was activated the last time
+-   `overdue` (ro) `false` if not overdue, otherwise maintenance is required
+-   `maintenanceInterval` (ro) seconds until the next maintenance
+-   `active` (ro) whether or not the counter is currently active
+-   `overdueSince` (ro) seconds since the maintainanceInterval was exceeded
+-   `reset` (wo) will cause a reset of the following values
+    -   remaining to maintenanceInterval
+    -   overdue to 0
+    -   overdueSince to 0
+-   `resetAll` (wo) like `reset`, but also sets
+    -   total to 0
+    -   lastActivation to 0

+### InfoOnlyAnalog

+Provided by virtual states as well as the Loxone Touch switch.

+-   `value` (ro) the state value (number) of the control
+-   `value-formatted` (ro) if configured, the formatted value of the state (using the "Unit" format from Loxone Config)

 ### InfoOnlyDigital

 Provided by virtual states as well as the Loxone Touch switch.